This website uses cookies to ensure you get the best experience on our website. Learn more

 To the front of each suite, shuttered bifold doors open to reveal spectacular views and a spacious deck, complete with sunloungers, a coffee table and chairs.
 If the fancy takes you, the housekeeping team can pull back the mosquito net, open the bifold doors and roll your bed out onto the desk so you can enjoy sleeping under Namibia's spectacular night sky.
 The deck is also the perfect place to enjoy a spot of yoga using the equipment provided to help ease sore muscles from bouncing around in a safari vehicle.

-Onduli Ridge’s main area encompasses four sections.
+Onduli Ridge's main area encompasses four sections.
 Central to the whole is the main building, which houses the kitchen, large open bar, dining area and lounge.
 When the weather demands, bifold glass doors can be shut, keeping wind, rain or cold at bay without obstructing the views.
 In winter (June–September) a substantial fire helps to warm the open-plan space.
-Throughout the main area and suites, earthy tones and animal prints help the camp – with its high levels of comfort – blend into its surroundings.

 Down some steps from the main building is a well-stocked air-conditioned wine cellar.
 Many guests will pass this by, which we think is a shame.
 Even if you don't end up choosing a bottle from the impressive collection, it is a great place to cool off for a few minutes on a hot day, or perhaps for a romantic private meal to celebrate a special occasion.

 Beyond the boma a winding path snakes its way between granite boulders to a small yet refreshing pool.
-Shielded from the rest of the camp by the natural boulders, this makes an excellent spot to sunbathe or relax with a book in the middle of the day.
+Shielded from the rest of the camp by natural boulders, this makes an excellent spot to sunbathe or relax with a book in the middle of the day.
 As the water is not heated, a dip here is likely to be refreshing even in the hotter months (October–December).

 Throughout the camp innovative construction and sustainable design are evident.
 The flying wooden arches that support the suites and main area are a unique, eye-catching design, the camp is powered entirely by solar, and grey water from the rooms is treated on-site and reclaimed to water the kitchen garden.

 Activities at Onduli Ridge focus on searching for desert-adapted elephants or black rhinos (the rhino activity needs pre-booking and is only available on three-night stays).
 It is worth noting that the densities of desert-adapted wildlife are low and that the animals themselves roam large areas.
-If they happen to be a long way from camp, as they were on our visit, then activities can be long.
+If they happen to be a long way from camp, as they were on our previous visit, then activities can be long.
 Furthermore, black rhino can be skittish and – not surprisingly – can traverse the landscape rather better than 4WDs.
-As such this activity may include some challenging hiking, even so, there’s no guarantee of sightings, particularly close up.
+As such this activity may include some challenging hiking – and even so, there's no guarantee of sightings, particularly close up.

 The experienced team behind Onduli Ridge own and manage several other camps in Namibia including Camp Sossus and Camp Doros, as well as running excellent privately guided safaris.